How To Work From Anywhere As A Proofreader

-I get a few different answers such as “I love to read” or “I’m really good at catching mistakes,” which are excellent reasons, but I’ve found that the number one reason why people want to proofread is because they want freedom and flexibility.
+I get a few different answers such as “I love to read” or “I’m really good at catching mistakes.”
+Those are excellent reasons, but I’ve found that the number one reason why people want to proofread is because they want freedom and flexibility.
 Who doesn’t want to be able to work from anywhere?

 This post contains affiliate links.
 Please read my disclaimer for more info.